-The Hudson's Bay Company really helped us at that time; they moved here [Apex] from Iqalugaarjuit, [Ward Inlet] they had goodies for sale, like bullets ...
-The kayakers, men who worked and managed to keep their kayak and row boats, would go out hunting during the weekend during their time off work!
+The Hudson's Bay Company really helped us at that time; they moved here [Apex] from Iqalugaarjuit, [Ward Inlet] they had goodies for sale, like bullets...The kayakers, men who worked and managed to keep their kayak and row boats, would go out hunting during the weekend during their time off work!
 When there was an abundance of seal in Frobisher Bay marine area-we call this huge bay Tasiujarjuaq, [and] there is a place called Aulattivik, which is directly across from us-we'd travel across this vast area of sea and hunt for seal.
 We would hunt with our kayaks or row boats because we didn't have outboard motors yet.

-The population ratio between Inuit and qallunaat also shifted.
-In 1960, the qallunaat population was 590, and the Inuit population was 800, roughly split evenly between Apex and Iqaluit.
-It is hard to judge the effect of changes to the qallunaat population, as the young men at the Upper and Lower Bases, sometimes hundreds of them, had little contact with Inuit.
-The Canadian Department of Transport workers living outside the bases and even other government staff who were more likely to live in Apex Hill dealt frequently with Inuit.
+The population ratio between Inuit and Qallunaat also shifted.
+In 1960, the Qallunaat population was 590, and the Inuit population was 800, roughly split evenly between Apex and Iqaluit.
+It is hard to judge the effect of changes to the Qallunaat population, as the young men at the Upper and Lower Bases, sometimes hundreds of them, had little contact with Inuit.
+The Canadian Department of Transport workers living outside the bases and the Department of Indian Affairs and Northern Development staff who were more likely to live in Apex Hill dealt frequently with Inuit, and their steady increase changed the nature of contact.
 The population figures given in Table 1 must be read in this light.